GTAMadman/GTA-III-Rainbomizer/README.md

 ## Installation

-1) Downdrade to 1.0 (download link available above)
+1) Downgrade to 1.0 (download link available above)
 2) Put the ASI and CFG files into your GTA III directory.

 - It is recommended to not use CLEO with this mod as it can prevent the autosave function from working properly.